BlueOceanProject/BlueOcean/README.md

 - View, playback, download, and import songs created by the user into the workstation
 - Choose to publish songs to the home feed if the user is on their own profile
 - Navigate to other user profiles via the home feed by clicking on the username links
+- Download and import functionalities are hidden if the user is not logged in

 ## Tech Stack